waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   9. Press A to confirm.
 - **Execution Log:**

-# XI.
-New Tool & Agent Concepts
-- **`route_20_maze_solver` (Tool Concept):** A computational tool that will analyze the `map_xml_string` for Route 20 to find a traversable path through the water and around the impassable rock formations, guiding navigation from the eastern entrance to the western exit that leads to Cinnabar Island.

 ## B. `use_hm_from_party` Manual Execution Log (Pallet Town)
 - **Turn 186398:** Faced water at (5, 14).
 - **Turn 186399:** Pressed Start.
 - **Turn 186400:** Pressed A (cursor was on POKEMON).

+# X. New Tool & Agent Concepts
+- **`route_20_maze_solver` (Tool Concept):** A computational tool that will analyze the `map_xml_string` for Route 20 to find a traversable path through the water and around the impassable rock formations, guiding navigation from the eastern entrance to the western exit that leads to Cinnabar Island.

-## C. `route_20_maze_solver` Refinement Note
+## A. `route_20_maze_solver` Refinement Note
 - The tool correctly identified that Route 20 is partitioned by failing to find a path.
 This is a good outcome, but the tool should be refined to explicitly report "Path failed due to map partition" instead of a generic "No path found."
 This will provide better diagnostic information for future complex navigation.

-# IX.
-High-Priority Tasks
-## A. Tool Debugging
-- **`switch_pokemon_navigator` (CRITICAL):** This tool has failed twice in a row, selecting the wrong Pokémon (slot 5, then slot 3) when slot 4 was the target.
-The cursor-resetting logic is fundamentally flawed and cannot be trusted. **Task:** Perform a full, data-driven debugging session after this battle.
-Do not use this tool again until it is completely rewritten and validated.